chrplr/PCBS/README.md

  3. Click the option for Git Bash.

 Inside a terminal, you interact with a program that expects you to type commands.
 This program is called a _shell_.
-You will need to know the following commands in order to navigate the filesystem.
+You need to know the following commands in order to navigate the filesystem.

    - _ls_: list the content of the current working directory
    - _pwd_: path of current working directory